-Brian, welcome to this forum and thank you for contributing to the questions that are at the heart of Exploring the Forward-Thinking Workplaces where we are uncovering the footprints that lead to the Forward-Thinking human and workplace.
+Brian, welcome to this forum and thank you for contributing to the questions that are at the heart of Exploring Forward-Thinking Workplaces 2.0 where we are uncovering the footprints that lead to the Forward-Thinking human and workplace.

-Q1: How can we create a workplace where every voice matters, everyone thrives and finds meaning, and change and innovation happen naturally?
+How can we create a workplace where every voice matters, everyone thrives and finds meaning, and change and innovation happen naturally?

-First off, it depends on whether you’re referring to your own workplace at home — for those who are solo entrepreneurs like myself — or those who work in buildings and offices with other people.
+Brian Gardner: First off, it depends on whether you’re referring to your own workplace at home — for those who are solo entrepreneurs like myself — or those who work in buildings and offices with other people.

-For me, the best way to create a workplace that works is to surround myself with the things that make me feel comfortable.
 As a creative, it’s very important for me to have a palette that allows me to paint the pictures I want to paint.
 If I have a busy atmosphere, then I’m not going to be able to clear my mental clutter and create the things I want to create.
 I think a lot of it is just the general space you’re in.
 Whether it’s pictures, or furniture or even music in the background.
 For me, those are all key elements to creating something that helps me thrive.

 I just wrote a blog post on Authentik on creating more and consuming less.
 First, you need to give yourself the opportunity to step outside of the office if you will.
 I do a lot of my best creative thinking either on the trail or in the shower.
 The idea is to create enough of that time so you can come up with those things.
 But then follow it up with time where you’re back at the desk or back in front of the computer, so you can expand those thoughts that you had into something that’s more meaningful.

-Q2: What is the most important question we should be asking ourselves?
+What is the most important question we should be asking ourselves?

 Really, the second question is the one I focus on because I think it’s easy for us to have wants, but am I willing to do it?
 Am I willing to sacrifice whatever it is to pursue that whether it’s a dream, a particular job or even moving?